-Should the fire go out on the road, shut both burner valves, run a short distance in order that the exhaust may draw the unburnt gas out of the burner, then stop and light the pilot with a match.
+Should the fire go out on the road, shut both horner values with a short distance in order that the exhaust may draw the unburnt gas out of the burner, then stop and light the pilot with a match.
 Then turn on the main fire slightly, and after starting it again, it may be turned on full.

-Laying Up for the Winter
+Laving up for the Winter

 If the road conditions do not permit the car to be used in winter, to protect from injury by frost, fire up the car and run it either on the road or with the rear wheels jacked up so that everything will be hot.
 Turn out the fire and blow off the boiler.
-Before the steam is all blown off, open the safety valve and the syphon valve, and take out the fusible plug, so as to clear the water out of these.
+Before the steam is all blown off, open the safety valve and the siphon valve and take out the fusible plug, so as to clear the water out of these, tension.
 Drain the water out of the tank.
-Take off the caps of the check valves and blow into the suction hose to clear the water from the checks in front.
-Take off the indicator by disconnecting the union on the top and bottom and turn it upside down to drain the float.
+Take off the caps of the check valves and blow into the suction hose to clear the water from the on the top and bottom and turn it upside down to drain the float